 Ajakaiye, (2000) defined VAT as a "multi stage tax imposed on the value added to goods and services as they proceed through various stages of production and distribution and to services as they are rendered" which is eventually borne by the final consumer but collected at each stage of production and distribution chain.
-Ola (2001), said that, VAT is a tax paid at each stage of value added.
-It is a multi-stage tax which applies whenever goods and services are supplied by the producers.
-He also said that VAT are levied on the value gained or added on the products before being sold, VAT is an output tax less input tax.
-He went further to say that VAT is one of indirect taxes collected by the government in this case the incidence of tax is borne by either the producer or the final consumer or shared by both.
+Ola the producers.
+He also said that VAT are levied on the © 20 20 Global Journals government in this case the incidence of tax is borne by either the producer or the final consumer or shared by both.